Tourism in Egypt: History

-The number of tourists in Egypt stood at 0.1 million in 1952.
-Tourism became an important sector of the economy from 1975 onwards, as Egypt eased visa restrictions for almost all European and North American countries and established embassies in new countries like Austria, Netherlands, Denmark and Finland.
-In 1976, tourism was a focal point of the Five Year Plan of the Government, where 12% of the budget was allocated to upgrading state-owned hotels, establishing a loan fund for private hotels, and upgrading infrastructure (including road, rail, and air connectivity) for major tourist centers along with the coastal areas.
-In 1979, tourism experts and advisors were brought in from Turkey and several new colleges were established with Turkish help between 1979 and 1981, to teach diploma courses in hospitality and tourism management.
-The tourist inflow increased to 1.8 million in 1981 and then to 5.5 million in 2000.
-Tourists arrivals reached a pinnacle in 2010 by reaching 14.7 million visitors.
-Revenues from tourism reached the highest point at $12.6 billion in the fiscal year 2018–2019.
+The number of tourists visiting Egypt was 0.1 million in 1952.
+Tourism became a significant sector of the economy from 1975 onwards, as Egypt eased visa restrictions for nearly all European and North American countries and established embassies in new nations such as Austria, Netherlands, Denmark, and Finland.
+In 1976, tourism was a central focus of the Government’s Five Year Plan, which allocated 12% of the budget to upgrading state-owned hotels, creating a loan fund for private hotels, and improving infrastructure, including road, rail, and air connectivity, for major tourist centers and coastal areas.
+Between 1979 and 1981, tourism experts and advisors from Turkey were brought in, and several new colleges were established with Turkish assistance to offer diploma courses in hospitality and tourism management.
+Tourist arrivals increased to 1.8 million in 1981 and rose further to 5.5 million in 2000.
+The number of visitors peaked in 2010, reaching 14.7 million.
+Revenues from tourism reached their highest level at $12.6 billion in the fiscal year 2018–2019.

-In the year 2020, tourism-related revenues dropped by nearly 70% to $4 billion.
-Citing the Tourism and Antiquities Minister Khaled El-Enany, Egypt's tourist arrivals plunged to 3.5 million in 2020.
+In 2020, tourism-related revenues fell by nearly seventy percent to $4 billion.
+According to Tourism and Antiquities Minister Khaled El-Enany, tourist arrivals dropped to 3.5 million in 2020.

-In February 2022, the managing director of the International Monetary Fund (IMF), Kristalina Georgieva in a publication disclosed that Egypt's tourism sector was the biggest loser of the Coronavirus Outbreak.
+In February 2022, the managing director of the International Monetary Fund (IMF), Kristalina Georgieva, stated in a publication that Egypt’s tourism sector was the biggest loser from the coronavirus outbreak.